 Back to Blog

-While we're all tempted by screens, I like to start with interactive games and travel activities for kids that spark creativity and curiosity.
-This list includes mess-free arts and crafts, sticker books, activity books, toys, games and more.
-I also created a fun road trip scavenger hunt for you to download!
+While screens are always tempting (no judgment here!), I like to start with interactive travel entertainment for kids that sparks creativity and curiosity, mess-free arts & crafts, sticker books, activity books, travel games, and more.
+I also put together a free road trip scavenger hunt you can download above.
+My kids ask for it every single time we hit the road. 🚗

 This post contains affiliate links.
 If you click and make a purchase, I may earn a small commission at no additional cost to you.
 This helps me continue sharing helpful parenting tips with you!